bootique/bootique/UPGRADE.md

 * Look for Java compilation errors in your IDE, and change ```com.nhl.bootique.*``` import statements to ```io.bootique.*```.

-* If you've written any auto-loadable modules, you will have ```META-INF/services/com.nhl.bootique.BQModuleProvider``` files sitting somewhere in your source.
-Make sure you rename these files to ```META-INF/services/io.bootique.BQModuleProvider```.
+* If you've written any auto-loadable modules, you will have ```META-INF/services/com.nhl.bootique.BQModuleProvider``` files sitting somewhere in your source.Rename these files to ```META-INF/services/io.bootique.BQModuleProvider```.

-* If you've written any polymorphic config extensions, you will have ```META-INF/services/com.nhl.bootique.config.PolymorphicConfiguration``` files sitting somewhere in your source.
-Make sure you rename these files to ```META-INF/services/io.bootique.config.PolymorphicConfiguration```.
+* Similarly if you've written any polymorphic config extensions, your sources will have ```META-INF/services/com.nhl.bootique.config.PolymorphicConfiguration``` files somewhere.
+Rename these files to ```META-INF/services/io.bootique.config.PolymorphicConfiguration```.

 ## 0.18